TYPEOF Determine the Type of an Argument

 The next example uses a comparison between two scalar integers to generate a scalar logical type.

-For the smaller integers, and the 32-bit unsigned integer types, the typecast operations are used to generate the arguments.
+For the integers, the typecast operations are used to generate the arguments.

-Float, double, complex and double-precision complex types can be created using the suffixes.
+Float, and double can be created using the suffixes.